 Why is DMARC important for email security?

 Email spoofing is a common technique used by cybercriminals to send emails that appear to be from a legitimate source but are, in fact, fraudulent.
-DMARC helps spoofing by authenticating email messages, allowing the recipient’s email client to automatically verify that the message is from a trusted source.
+DMARC helps prevent spoofing by authenticating email messages, allowing the recipient’s email client to automatically verify that the message is from a trusted source.

 DMARC also provides reporting capabilities, enabling domain owners to receive reports on how their domain is being used for email messages.
 This can help identify and block unauthorized use of the domain for phishing or spamming purposes.